 Virtual reality assessment modules can safely drop your trainee into a variety of scenarios, completely unsupported — forcing them to figure things out on the fly.
 Add to this virtual reality’s singular ability to present trainers with a “god’s eye view” and evaluation perspective, and you have an ideal assessment tool.

 We’ve touched on this throughout the article, but training assessments can be challenging.
 Difficulties in measuring learning retention are especially real in the case of intricate, complex, or dangerous jobs.
 Trying to design an effective assessment tool or merely trying to observe the trainee during testing can be nearly impossible.

-As software, PIXO VR’s virtual reality experiences have the game-changing ability to present built-in assessments along the way, from an omniscient viewpoint.
+, PIXO VR’s virtual reality experiences have the game-changing ability to present built-in assessments along the way, from an omniscient viewpoint.
 There’s no need to figure out how to physically get an instructor into position to see what a trainee is doing, the entire VR Training session is being tracked down to the most minuscule detail, (including recording the trainees’ first-person perspective — what we call “gaze tracking” — what a trainee is actually looking at).

 Virtual reality training is ideal in overcoming some of the most common training and assessment challenges.
 The unique opportunity to design and construct a realistic, affordable, and optimized training environment, with the added benefit of built-in observation and assessment make VR training a perfect fit for many enterprise training programs.

 Have questions about the opportunities and effectiveness of introducing virtual reality into your training programs?
 Talk to a PIXO VR Training expert today!